jcaillon/valet/README.md

 - for yes/no, add param to choose the default option.
 - Replace awk with bash.
 - Provide an alternative bash function if diff is not found.
+- Allow to separate commands from options/arguments with `--`.

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest